 - Baksei Chamkrong, Siem Reap

 - The French Tower, Kampong Cham

 - Statue Of King Father Norodom Sihanouk, Phnom Penh

 1. Angkor Wat, Siem Reap

 Spread over sprawling 400 acres, Angkor Wat temple complex is among the largest religious Cambodia sites.
 Built in the 12th century, the main temple of Angor Wat was dedicated to Vishnu, which later converted to a Buddhist temple in later years.
 Along with the main temple, the complex has several other Hindu and Buddhist temples as well.
-Honoured as World Heritage Site by UNESCO and one of the seven wonders of World, this temple comprises of a 650 feet wide dugout area, Mt.
-Meru Tower, seven headed Naga sculpture and stone doorway with guardian lions.
+Honored as World Heritage Site by UNESCO and one of the seven wonders of World, this temple comprises of a 650 feet wide dugout area, Mt.
+Meru Tower, seven-headed Naga sculpture and stone doorway with guardian lions.

 Opening hours: The temple complex remains open from 5 am to 6 pm